-The first step in the process is selecting your brine recipe.
-The Spice Islands® Turkey Brine Kit is the perfect pairing for a juicy, flavorful Butterball® turkey that works for any occasion.
+The first step in the process is selecting a brine recipe for a juicy, flavorful Butterball® turkey that works for any occasion.
 Once you’ve selected your brine you’ll need to:

 - Purchase a fresh turkey to eliminate the need to thaw, or completely thaw a frozen turkey.